MichelVGameMaker/Asset-Selector/README.md

 ### Features
 Asset_Selector is quite straightforward.
 Each selector is created to target a specific asset_type (object by default).
 From there, it will display the list of all the assets associated to that type.
-Clicking an asset in the list will return an array with two values “à la” imguigml.
+Clicking an asset in the list will return an array with three values “à la” imguigml.
 The first one is a Boolean that will be true when user clicks an item in the list.
 The second is the asset_index associated to the clicked item.
+The third one is the asset_name.

 Above the list, two buttons [Az] and [Za] allow to sort the list alphabeticaly (ascending and descending) and an input field allows to filter the list on items containing the specified string (case INsensitive).
 Due to the memory limit of imguigml_list_box(), the list is split in pages of 100 items.
 You can navigate with [0] [1] [x] wich will bring you to the associated page.
 The number of items per page is defined by the G2L_ITEMS_PER_PAGE #macro.